tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

 ### esw-gateway-impl

 This module depends on `esw-gateway-api` and contains implementation for all the apis declared in `esw-gateway-api`.
 In case of CSW services(ex, Event Service, Alarm Service), the implementation delegates the call to respective CSW service.

 ### esw-gateway-server

 This module contains the main application which when run starts the gateway server.
 This includes server wiring, post and websocket handlers and cli app.

 This module depends on `esw-http-core` for starting up an HTTP service.

+# Running Gateway Server

+For running Gateway server, please refer @ref:[this](../uisupport/gateway-app.md).